Kernix13/basic-mysql-statements/README.md

 END
 ```

-STORED FUNCTION: use this when what you want can be boiled down to a single return value or you will be using it a lot.
+**STORED FUNCTION**: use this when what you want can be boiled down to a single return value or you will be using it a lot.

 Finished example: